timpel/musicbox/README.md

 # musicbox
 A basic Javascript app for making music.
+Give it a try at http://timwp.com/musicbox/!

 This is a little music editor for the web.
 I made it as a personal learning project, and might expand on it in the future.
 It's built with JavaScipt, including jQuery and the Howler.js library (https://github.com/goldfire/howler.js/).